Whiteout & Whitewall Genetics

 Whiteout x Porthole Laterals

-Right now these are being referred to as "Portholes" in the hobby and if there's one thing I can tell you is this isn't what used to be called Portholes.
-This is a combo of Porthole laterals with two copies of Whiteout.
-(Just like the Whitewall form is technically Lateral Striping with two copies of Whiteout).
+Right now these are being referred to as "Portholes" in the hobby and if there's one thing I can tell you, it's that this isn't what used to be called Portholes and I know because I made them look this way intentionally by putting Whiteout into them.
+The geckos below exhibit a combination of Porthole laterals AND two copies of Whiteout.

 This is essentially a homozygous carrier of the Whiteout gene with Porthole type laterals, rather than striped.
 This is genetically speaking what we all call a Whitewall, but you surely would be crucified verbally by scores of self-anointed experts if you were to call this a Whitewall on social media.
 This starts to take us full circle back to the "Extreme Whiteout" term I started using 10+ years ago.
 In today's nomenclature, though, I'd probably opt to call this a Super or Homozygous Whiteout x Porthole combo.